tedtoal/Button_TT/README.md

   btn_uint8Val.setValue(NVsettings.uint8val);
 ```

 When the settings values change, they must be stored again in EEPROM.
 The function *writeNonvolatileSettingsIfChanged()* defined above was made to only write settings if they have changed.
 This avoids time-consuming and potentially EEPROM-wearing writes when no change occurs, and it allows one to call that function often, even if no settings change is likely, without causing harm.
-One way to do this is to call the function *every time the Arduino standard *loop()* function is called.* Sometimes the setting value *only resides in NVsettings*, but in other cases, such as our integer buttons here, the settings reside elsewhere (in the buttons themselves) and must be copied to NVsettings.
-Here is the code that would be used in *loop()* to copy and save non-volatile settings when they change:
+One way to do this is to call the function *every time the Arduino standard *loop()* function is called.*

+Sometimes the setting value *only resides in NVsettings*, but in other cases, such as our integer buttons here, the settings reside elsewhere (in the buttons themselves) and must be copied to NVsettings.

+Here is the code that would be used in *loop()* to both copy current values into *NVsettings* and to save current non-volatile settings from *NVsettings* to *EEPROM* when the settings have changed:

 ```
   // Save current values from btn_int8Val and btn_uint8Val to NVsettings.